smastrom/vue-use-active-scroll/README.md

 Highlighting sidebar links using the [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) may have various drawbacks:

-- Scrolling speed affects accuracy of the current active target
+- Scrolling speed may affects active target accuracy
 - Once scrolled to the bottom, some links may never be highlighted if previous targets are entirely visible (unreachable targets).
 - Clicking on such links highlights different links (or does nothing).
 - When accessing/refreshing the page, the active link may not reflect the one in the the URL.